Novetta/autobuilder/ansible/esxi/README.md

 ## vSphere Auto Deploy

 This solution requires more advanced infrastructure and configuration to allow “stateless” ESXi installations that minimizes configuration drift.
-Since type of solution does have physical hardware implications and may be revisited during DevStack BOM buildout.
+Since this type of solution does have physical hardware implications, Auto Deploy will be revisited during DevStack BOM buildout.
 It falls out of scope at this time.

 ## Ansible